bracesproul/awesome-langgraphjs/README.md

 - [LangGraph.js Swarm Agent](https://github.com/langchain-ai/langgraphjs/tree/main/libs/langgraph-swarm) - A prebuilt agent package for implementing swarm style agents with LangGraph.js
 - [LLManager](https://github.com/langchain-ai/llmanager) - A LangGraph workflow for managing approval requests.
 It uses reflection to improve and learn over time, along with dynamic prompt composition to handle a wide variety of approval requests.

+## By the LangGraph.js Community

+The projects listed below are built by the LangGraph.js community.

+> [!TIP]
+> We're looking for more projects!
+If you have a project that you think would be helpful to the LangGraph.js community, please open a pull request to add it to this list!

 # YouTube Videos

+## By the LangChain Team

+The videos listed below are created by the LangChain team.

 - [Build a Generative Ul App in LangGraph](https://youtu.be/sCqN01R8nIQ)
 - [Introducing `npx create-agent-chat-app`](https://youtu.be/DJXYUxoWkOU)